jito-foundation/jito-stake-unstake-reference/README.md

 ### Hooks (`hooks/`)

+These hooks encapsulate the core logic for interacting with the stake pool.
+The `Manual` hooks are particularly useful for understanding how the underlying Solana transactions and instructions are constructed, providing a clear basis for further customization.

 *   **`useStakePoolInfo.ts`**: Fetches and processes data about the Jito stake pool.
 *   **`useAssistedStake.ts`**: Implements staking using the `@solana/spl-stake-pool` library (`depositSol`).
 *   **`useManualStake.ts`**: Implements staking by manually constructing the `DepositSol` transaction instruction.
+Demonstrates the steps involved in creating the instruction, handling accounts (like the associated token account), and sending the transaction.
+Ideal for learning or customizing the staking process.
 *   **`useAssistedUnstake.ts`**: Implements unstaking using the `@solana/spl-stake-pool` library (`withdrawSol` or `withdrawStake`), handling reserve and delayed options.
-*   **`useManualUnstake.ts`**: Implements unstaking by manually constructing the `WithdrawStake` transaction instruction, creating a new stake account for the user. *Note: This hook replicates some helper functions from the SPL library for instruction creation.*.
+*   **`useManualUnstake.ts`**: Implements unstaking by manually constructing the `WithdrawStake` transaction instruction, creating a new stake account for the user.
+Shows how to find validator stake accounts, manage temporary accounts, build the instruction manually, and handle necessary signers.
+Serves as a detailed example for custom unstaking flows. *Note: This hook replicates some helper functions from the SPL library for instruction creation.*.

 ### Constants (`constants/index.ts`)